-The QREMS command is initiated by driving the CS# pin low and shifting the QREMS command code "94h" followed by two dummy bytes, one address (A7~A0) byte, two dummy bytes.
+The QREMS command is initiated by driving the CS# pin low and shifting the QREMS command code "94h" followed by two dummy bytes, one address (A7~A0) byte, one byte of mode bits and two dummy bytes.
 After which, the Manufacturer ID for UCUN (B3h) and the Device ID are shifted out on the falling edge of SCLK with the most significant bit (MSB) first.
 If the one-byte address is initially set to 01h, then the device ID will be read first and then followed by the Manufacturer ID.
 The Manufacturer and Device IDs can be read continuously, alternating from one to the other.
 The QREMS command is completed by driving CS# high.

-Figure-35.
+Figure-60.
 Quad I/O Read Electronic Manufacturer ID & Device ID Sequence Diagram

-9.34 Read Identification (RDID) (9FH)
+9.36 Read Identification (RDID) (9FH)